blackpuppy/docs/en/core-utility-libraries/email.rst

 .. php:class:: CakeEmail(mixed $config = null)

 ``CakeEmail`` is a new class to send email.
-With this class you can send email from any place of your application.
-In addition to using the EmailComponent from your controller, you can also send mail from Shells, and Models.
+With this class you can send email from any place in your application.
+In addition to using the EmailComponent from your controller, you can also send mail from Shells and Models.

 This class replaces the :php:class:`EmailComponent` and gives more flexibility in sending emails.
-For example, you can create your own transports to send email instead of using the provided smtp and mail.
+For example, you can create your own transports to send email instead of using the provided SMTP and Mail transports.

 Basic usage
 ===========